Nuuk Airport: Ground transport

 The airport is connected by road to Nuuk from two routes: one heading around the south end of the runway, and the other following the north end of the runway.
-There is both short-term and long-term parking for private cars is available at the terminal.
-Taxis and tour operated buses operated are also available.
+There are both short-term and long-term parking for private cars available at the terminal.
+Taxis and tour operated buses are also available.

 Bus

 The Nuuk bus system is connected to the airport by Line 3.
 It connects the airport with Nuuk Centrum, passing through the Nuussuaq and Quassussuup Tungaa districts on the way.
 Buses depart from the airport every hour during rush hours Monday to Friday.